Actively Recruiting

 - Age 18 years or older

-- AUDIT score of 6 or more for women and 8 or more for men
+- AUDIT score of 6 or higher for women, 8 or higher for men

-- Symptoms of depression, anxiety disorder, and/or stress-related illness
+- Symptoms of depression, anxiety disorder, or stress-related illness

-- Ability to speak, read, and write Swedish sufficiently
+- Ability to speak, read, and write Swedish adequately

 - Access to the internet and a smartphone, computer, or other device